Visyond/website-hugo/site/content/_index.md

     infoVideo: /video/3 steps/Step 2 - Analyze with a Few Clicks.mp4
     infoVideoPoster: /video/3 steps/Step 2 - Analyze with a Few Clicks.jpg
     image: /img/home/step2.png
-    title: 'Automate Predictive Analytics'
+    title: 'Identify and Analyze Important Cells'
     titlePrefix: '2'
   - descr: >-
-      Create impactful presentations of your analyses and turn them into interactive ‘what-if’ calculators where viewers can play with the numbers and visualize their own forecasts (powered by your spreadsheet's formulas).
+      Create impactful presentations of your analyses and turn them into [interactive ‘what-if’ calculators](https://help.visyond.com/articles/interactive-dashboards-presentations/) where viewers can play with the numbers and visualize their own forecasts (powered by your spreadsheet's formulas).
     benefitsList:
       - text: >-
           Apply scenarios to dashboards, or play with the numbers in ‘What-if’ mode.